 I did not attend either the Dubrovnik meeting nor the earlier Rio Congress.
 Before the November 1992 Congress in Rio, Thomas and International Secretary Alexander Blokh without consulting with each other asked if I would take over the Chair of the Writers in Prison Committee when Thomas finished his term in September 1993.
 The fact that these two individuals both came to me made me consider carefully, but I was among the younger generation of PEN members who was urging more democratic procedures for PEN.
 I didn’t think the Chair should be an appointive office but should have the input of the PEN members, but in 1992, PEN had no such systems in place.
 Alex told me that he would canvas people at the Rio Congress to see if they agreed and get back to me.
 I don’t know what process was used nor how widely he asked, but he and Thomas returned in agreement and urged me to accept.
 I agreed, though I said that when my term was up, I wanted to assure we had set in place a more democratic system for nominations and election of the WIPC Chair.
 And so we did and have ever since.

-Next Installment: PEN Journey 9: Taking the reins of the Writers in Prison Committee
+Next Installment: PEN Journey 9: The Fraught Roads of Literature

 PEN International celebrates its Centenary in 2021.
 I’ve been active in PEN for more than 30 years in various positions.
 With memories stirring and file drawers bulging, I am a bit of a walking archive and have been asked by PEN International to write down memories.
 I hope this personal PEN journey will be of interest.